Capitalism from Slavery to Subscriptions

-For most of recorded history, work has been the price of survival.
-But the terms of that bargain; who works, for whom, and on what conditions, have changed radically and sometimes violently throughout recorded history.
-If yesterday’s economy chained people to land (feudalism) and later to owners (slavery), today’s economy increasingly binds livelihoods to platforms, data, and (algorithms).
-Can’t our species do better than defining someone’s existence by their economic output or financial success?
+For most of recorded history work has been the price of survival.
+But the terms of that bargain such as who works for whom, and on what conditions, have changed radically and sometimes violently throughout recorded history.
+If yesterday’s economy chained people to land via feudalism, and later to owners via slavery, today’s economy increasingly binds livelihoods to platforms, data, and algorithms.

+With that we are also seeing business models trying to shift human consumption from ownership to subscription.
 The next frontier is already in progress with automation and the push towards AGI.
-Capitalism’s continuous push for lower costs and higher profits threatens to rip income and meaning from work altogether while also trying to shift human consumption from ownership to subscription.
-The question for the generations alive today is whether we thoughtfully design a transition or let dignity, agency, and broad prosperity become historical footnotes.
-If we leave this decision up to big tech and the oligarchs, we know what they’ll choose.
-Let’s learn from the past so we don’t repeat it.
+Capitalism’s continuous push for lower costs and higher profits now threatens to rip income and meaning from work altogether.
+The question for the generations alive today is whether we together can thoughtfully design a transition or let dignity, agency, and broad prosperity become historical footnotes.
+If we leave this decision up to big tech and the oligarchs we know what they’ll choose.
+One of our species biggest problems is the inability to learn from the past so we don’t repeat it.
+Let’s take a quick walk down memory lane for a refresher.

 I. Feudalism